hugolonely/PythagoreanTheorem/README.md

 # PythagoreanTheorem
-Little program in Python 3.7 for the Pythagorean theorem
+Little program in Python 3.7 for the Pythagorean theorem (it's just in french)